scipy-lectures/scientific-python-lectures/packages/scikit-learn/index.rst

     :class: green

-    Can you choose 2 features to find a plot where it is easier to seperate the different classes of irises?
+    Can you choose 2 features to find a plot where it is easier to separate the different classes of irises?

     **Hint**: click on the figure above to see the code that generates it, and modify this code.